TITLE Senior Broadcast Engineer-TV

 The Senior Broadcast Engineer-TV assists The Chief Engineer-TV in maintaining the operational capability of the technical equipment for KOZK and KOZJ television stations, ensuring station compliance with Federal Communications Commission (FCC) technical operations rules and regulations and ensuring around-the-clock broadcasting capability.
 The Senior Broadcast Engineer - TV assists the Chief Engineer in planning, recommending for purchase, and installing all technical equipment, designing and implementing unique prototype electronics equipment and software which performs specific functions to improve station operations, and responding to equipment malfunctions or outages anytime they occur.

 Education: An Associate’s degree in Electronics, Applied Science, or a related scientific or technical field or documented equivalent technical training, is required.

 Experience: Three years of experience in television broadcast engineering or a related electronics field is required.

 Skills: Computer, electronics, and mechanical skills are required to install, operate, maintain, troubleshoot, and/or repair analog and digital television broadcast equipment.
 The ability to use a wide variety of testing equipment in various situations is required.
 Must be able to use typical broadcast and electronics test equipment and have an understanding of computer systems and networking.
 Effective oral and written communication skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 The ability to troubleshoot and repair high-power RF equipment to include UHF transmitters and microwave equipment is preferred.

 License: Must have a valid Missouri driver’s license.